 I think the spiders have him, and they’re coming for us next.

-ps I realise these photos are essentially irrelevant, but I don’t have any photographs of spiders, oddly enough ?.
+ps I realise these photos here are average and essentially irrelevant, but I don’t have any photographs of spiders, oddly enough.